maltaisn/another-notes-app/TRANSLATING.md

 # Translating

-Translating the app is relatively straightforward, take the [`strings.xml`][strings_xml] file and translate each string.
+Translating the app can be done on Crowdin: https://crowdin.com/project/another-notes-app Most strings are accompanied with a screenshot to give the context.

 Note that some strings are to be used in constrained space situations, and in this case it's entirely fine to slightly change the meaning.
-You can use the English version of the app to know which string appears where.

 There are a few additionnal steps to consider, but they are not mandatory:

 - The app also relies on a library, [recurpickerlib](https://github.com/maltaisn/recurpickerlib) (which I maintain), so you might want to make sure it's also available in the new language.
+  The translation process is not available through Crowdin for now.

 - Optionally, the app listing can be translated.
+This is also not on Crowdin.
   Create a folder in `app/src/main/play/listings` with the locale code.
 The locale code must be one [supported by Google Play][play_store_locales].
 The folder must contain the following:
     - `graphics/phone-screenshots` subfolders, will eventually contain screenshots.